 FAQ: Individual Unemployability Requirements

-What if my disabilities have worsened since my last Rating Decision?
 If you were rated years ago and didn’t meet the VA Unemployability requirements, you can file a new application.
 If your disabilities are now preventing you from working, you can try again to meet the Individual Unemployability requirements.
-Your VA Rating Decision letter must have been made over a year ago to file for an increase in benefits, otherwise you need to appeal.
+Your VA Rating Decision letter must have been made over a year ago to file for an increase in benefits, otherwise, you need to appeal.

 FAQ: Individual Unemployability Income Limits